 The purpose of this credit is achieved in a fiscally effective manner.

-The estimated fiscal effect of this credit is shown in the listing of credits for corporation income tax and includes the total revenue loss for corporation income and franchise taxes.
+The estimated fiscal effect of the inventory tax credit is shown in the listing of credits for corporation income tax and includes the total revenue loss for corporation income and franchise taxes.